Authored by the expert who managed and guided the team behind the Hungary Property Pack

 So, is now a good time?

-This is not financial or investment advice, and we don't know your personal situation, so please do your own research and consult professionals before making any decisions.
+This is not financial or investment advice, we do not know your personal situation, and you should always do your own research before buying property in Budapest.

 Is it smart to buy now in Budapest, or should I wait as of 2026?